Image Credit: Anonymous Student

 No. Just, no.

 Many students have this misunderstanding about Newton's Third Law and I've even encountered a lot of middle school teachers who have used examples similar to this to explain it.
 I know this is just anecdotal, but I think a lot of misunderstandings about N3 come from middle school teachers giving incorrect explanations.
 I don't blame them though!
 To be honest, I don't think N3 law is an appropriate concept for MS students because to really grasp it, you need to consider systems of objects.
-If I was a curriculum developer I would push to have students focus only on single objects (with F=ma and the law of inertia).
+If I was a curriculum developer I would push to have middle school students focus only on single objects (with F=ma and the law of inertia).
 I would completely hold off on N3 until high school.

 Using The Layperson's Definition (A.K.A.
 Satan Incarnate)